srikashyap24/Tools-Expermineting-AI-LLMS/README.md

 # Tools-Expermineting-AI-LLMS

+1.Token-A token is a unit of text—such as a word, subword, or character—that the model processes individually.
-## To Understand the tokenization in LLMs- (https://platform.openai.com/tokenizer)
+### To Understand the tokenization in LLMs- (https://platform.openai.com/tokenizer)